Is It Low FODMAP?

 Trigger checks

-The common high-FODMAP triggers to check first, with gentler swaps.
+The common high-FODMAP ingredients to check first, with gentler swaps.

 Pantry system